 15. I am a guide, can I buy the outfitters and guides permit to scout the ranch before I book a hunter?

 No, you must have a hunter contracted or booked for a specific hunt for antelope, elk, or deer in AGFD game management unit 10, before you can purchase a Commercial Guides and Outfitters permit.
-After you purchase your permit from the Director of hunting operations-hunt manager you may access the ranch August 4, 2017.
+After you purchase your permit from the Director of hunting operations-hunt manager you may access the ranch on or after August 3, 2018.
 The Outfitters and Guides Permit cannot be purchased on this website.

 17. Can I pick up shed antlers on the ranch?

 If you have purchased any of the ranch permits, you can pick up shed antlers incidental to your hunt or while scouting.
 There are no permits sold specifically for shed antler hunting.
 Prairie dog hunters must remain in the grassland portion of the Aubrey Valley and are not permitted to access other areas of the Ranch including the Aubrey Cliffs and Robber’s Roost.